supratiktechandanalytics/HR-Analytics-PowerBI/README.md

 ## Collaboration and Feedback

 I've developed this project independently.
-If you have suggestions, improvements, or would like to contribute, please create an issue or pull request.
+If you have suggestions, improvements, or would like to contribute, please create an [issue](https://github.com/virajbhutada/HR-Analytics-PowerBI/issues) or [pull request](https://github.com/virajbhutada/HR-Analytics-PowerBI/pulls).
 Your input is valuable in enhancing the effectiveness of HR analytics.

 ## LinkedIn

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/virajnbhutada24)

 ## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.